earthfast/earthfast.com-on-earthfast/README.md

 #### How to run

  Set the environment variable `PROJECT_ID
 1. Either clone or fork this repo to use as the base template.
-You could also copy the `.github/workflows/generate-service-worker.yml` into a new repo and build around taht
+You could also copy the `.github/workflows/generate-service-worker.yml` into a new repo and build around that.
 2. Set the following in your project settings `PROJECT_ID` (Environment Variable) - EarthFast ProjectID
 3. Connect to the static asset hosting service of your choice.
 While you can use any static asset hosting platform (Github Pages, Vercel, etc to host the assets from this repo), this is running via [Cloudflare Pages using Git](https://developers.cloudflare.com/pages/framework-guides/deploy-anything/#deploy-with-cloudflare-pages)